djeanql/MidnightMiner/README.md

 A Python-based mining bot for the Midnight Network's scavenger hunt, allowing users to automatically mine for NIGHT tokens with multiple wallets.

 Works on Windows and Linux.
-Does not support MacOS.
+Only partial support for MacOS with apple silicone (see below).

 If you are unfamiliar with python, check out the [Easy Guide](EasyGuide.md).